Education_System_in_India

 The government has directed education institutions to leverage the benefits of technology but acknowledging the potential risks at the same as well.
 The government has asked the existing digital online platforms along with ICT-based educational initiatives to optimise and expand to meet the present and future challenges in offering quality education.

-The reason why even the government has been focusing on promoting online education is because of the many advantages that accompany.
+The reason why even the government has been focusing on promoting online education is because of the many advantages that accompany it.
 It is time that we move on from the age-old traditional education system brought by Macaulay.

 Online education sort of breaks stereotypes of the 6 hour long classroom education system.
 Online education focuses more on the practicality of the learnings received by the students.
 The emphasis is on acquiring skills rather than just memorising what is written in the books.

-Following are the advantages of the online education system in India and how it is important and prevalent according to the current times
+The following are the advantages of the online education system in India and how it is important and prevalent in the current times:

 • Flexibility